-SABB's association to the HSBC Group promotes the use of standard systems and methodologies for these purposes and employs common measurements of risk throughout the organisation.
+SABB's association to the HSBC Group has promoted the use of standard systems and methodologies for these purposes and employs common measurements of risk throughout the organisation.
 At SABB, consumer lending decisions are based on credit risk score models developed using internal data and embedded into an automated decision process.
-Corporate customers are evaluated using internal rating models which apply a 22 point rating scale and which are complimented by expert judgment from the credit approval teams.
+Corporate Customers are rated internally and mapped to a 22 point scale based on scorecards with financial and subjective inputs to determine the perceived quality of the company and probability of default (PD).
+The output is reviewed by expert credit approvers before capital is assigned.
+Retail customers are rated using a range of behavioural and application quantitative models which segment the customers into different risk bands.